 Tomaree Headland Walk

-This popular hiking trail is in the Tomaree National Park, Port Stephens, about two and a half hours north of Sydney.
-It offers the perfect mix of bushland beauty and stunning seascapes.
+This popular walk is in Tomaree National Park, Port Stephens, about two and a half hours north of Sydney.
+It offers a mix of bushland and coastal views and is one of the area's best-known short walks.

 The walk begins near the Zenith Beach carpark at the end of Shoal Bay Road.
 Information boards at the start provide details about the walk and the area.

-The trail is 2.2 kilometres long and the return trip will take about 1 -2 hours depending on your pace (and that of others), and whether or not you choose to take the diversion to Fort Tomaree.
+The trail to Tomaree Head is 2.2 kilometres long and the return trip will take about 1 -2 hours depending on your pace (and that of others), and whether or not you choose to take the diversion to Fort Tomaree.

 The first part of the trail is a steady climb.
 As you climb, you'll be treated to filtered views of the coastline, Port Stephens, and the surrounding bushland.
 As you get higher, the trees thin out and the views get even better.
 It’s worth stopping every now and then to take a look around you (and take a breath).